Arctic Refuge drilling controversy: Estimates of oil reserves

 In 1998, the USGS estimated that between 5.7 and 16.0 Goilbbl of technically recoverable crude oil and natural gas liquids are in the coastal plain area of ANWR, with a mean estimate of 10.4 Goilbbl, of which 7.7 Goilbbl lie within the Federal portion of the ANWR 1002 Area.
 In comparison, the estimated volume of undiscovered, technically recoverable oil in the rest of the United States is about 120 Goilbbl.

 The ANWR and undiscovered estimates are categorized as prospective resources and therefore, not proven oil reserves.
 The United States Department of Energy (DOE) reports U.S. proved reserves are roughly 29 Goilbbl of crude and natural gas liquids, of which 21 Goilbbl are crude.
 A variety of sources compiled by the DOE estimate world proved oil and gas condensate reserves to range from 1.1 to 1.3 Toilbbl.

 The DOE reported there is uncertainty about the underlying resource base in ANWR.
 "The USGS oil resource estimates are based largely on the oil productivity of geologic formations that exist in the neighboring State lands and which continue into ANWR.
 Consequently, there is considerable uncertainty regarding both the size and quality of the oil resources that exist in ANWR.
 Thus, the potential ultimate oil recovery and potential yearly production are highly uncertain."
-A considerable source for the uncertainty is due to the fact that the Department of Energy-based these estimates of technically recoverable oil on extremely low price per barrel figures ranging from $12 to $24 per barrel, which has not been seen in a long time.

 In 2010, the USGS revised an estimate of the oil in the National Petroleum Reserve–Alaska (NPRA), concluding that it contained approximately "896 million barrels of conventional, undiscovered oil".
 The NPRA is west of ANWR.
 The reason for the decrease is because of new exploratory drilling, which showed that many areas that were believed to hold oil actually hold natural gas.

 The opening of the ANWR 1002 Area to oil and natural gas development is projected to increase U.S. crude oil production starting in 2018.
 In the mean ANWR oil resource case, additional oil production resulting from the opening of ANWR reaches 780000 oilbbl/d in 2027 and then declines to 710000 oilbbl/d in 2030.
 In the low and high ANWR oil resource cases, additional oil production resulting from the opening of ANWR peaks in 2028 at 510,000 and 1.45 Moilbbl/d, respectively.

 Between 2018 and 2030, cumulative additional oil production is projected to be 2.6 Goilbbl for the mean oil resource case, while the low and high resource cases project a cumulative additional oil production of 1.9 and 4.3 Goilbbl, respectively.
 In 2017, the United States consumed 19.877 Moilbbl/d of petroleum products.
 It produced roughly 9.355 Moilbbl/d of crude oil, and imported 7.912 Moilbbl/d of crude and 2.163 Moilbbl/d of petroleum products.